 If the idea of speaking straightaway makes you feel nervous, don’t worry.
 You don’t have to walk up to an Italian and start talking after your first lesson.
 There are other ways to practise using your Italian:

-Practise speaking with a language exchange partner or conversation tutor.
-If you don’t feel comfortable attempting conversation yet, you can tell them about new words or grammar points you’ve learnt and ask them to give you examples of how they are used in real life.
+- Practise speaking with a language exchange partner or conversation tutor.
+If you don’t feel comfortable attempting conversation yet, you can tell them about new words or grammar points you’ve learnt and ask them to give you examples of how they’re used in real life.

-These activities help you connect what you learn to real situations, which makes them easier to remember.
+These activities help you connect what you learn to real life, which makes them easier to remember.

-A “use it or lose it section”, which helps you use the words and phrases to talk about your own life.
+- A “use it or lose it section”, which helps you use new Italian words and phrases to talk about your own life.

 In January, around 35% of people in Britain go on a diet.

 When it comes to goals like losing weight or learning a language, most of us start full of optimism, only to run out of steam a few days or weeks later.
 This happens because willpower is a limited resource: when it runs out, we fall back on old habits, like eating peanut butter out of the jar (just me?).

 Even if you’re really committed to learning Italian at the beginning, your determination might fizzle out somewhere down the line.